radar/guides/gem-development.md

 In this example, `options[:word]` will return a `String` object, whilst `options[:uppercase]` will return either `true` or `false`, depending on the value it has received.

-This introduction should have whet your appetite to learn more about Thor and it's encouraged that you do that now.
+This introduction should have wet your appetite to learn more about Thor and it's encouraged that you do that now.
 Check out `Bundler::CLI` for a great example of using Thor as a CLI tool.

 With our features and specs all passing now, we're at a good point to commit our code.